Charging your electric vehicle in Europe

 Taking an electric car to Europe is becoming increasingly viable and straightforward.
 However, as with longer EV journeys in the UK, it is important to plan ahead – and to have RAC European breakdown cover as a back-up.

 The RAC is the first breakdown assistance company in the UK to introduce a mobile charging unit for electric vehicle owners who have run out of charge.
 We are the number one provider of breakdown cover for electric vehicles.
 Find out more about RAC EV Boost.
-Also, please visit RAC Charge Watch.
+Also visit RAC Charge Watch to keep up to date with UK charging costs.

 - Did you know we offer temporary car insurance with an optional extra to cover countries within the EU, EEA, and Switzerland